-Geo (earth) and thermal (heat) which means that we use drilling wells to pipe hot water or steam from the earth to pass through the turbine which turns to produce the electric power.
+Geo (earth) and thermal (heat) mean that we use drilling wells to pipe hot water or steam from the earth to pass through the turbine which turns to produce the electric power.

-Geothermal energy is a relatively clean inexhaustible source which doesn’t depend on any external conditions (supply, weather, etc.).
+Geothermal energy is a relatively clean inexhaustible source that doesn’t depend on any external conditions (supply, weather, etc.).
 So this energy can be:

 1- Shallow geothermal energy: